|C H A P T E R 6|

-This chapter describes how to return the Sun Blade X6275 server module to operation after you have performed service procedures.
+This chapter describes how to return the Sun Fire X4450 server to operation after you have performed service procedures.

 The following topics are covered in this chapter: